John R. Allen: Career

 Allen's first tour as a general officer was as the principal director of Asian and Pacific Affairs in the Office of the United States Secretary of Defense, a position he occupied for nearly three years.
-From 2006–2008, Allen served as deputy commanding general of the II Marine Expeditionary Force and commanding general of the 2nd Marine Expeditionary Brigade, deploying to Iraq for Operation Iraqi Freedom 06-08, serving as the deputy commanding general of Multi-National Forces West and II MEF (Forward) in Al Anbar Province, Iraq.
+From 2006 to 2008, Allen served as deputy commanding general of the II Marine Expeditionary Force and commanding general of the 2nd Marine Expeditionary Brigade, deploying to Iraq for Operation Iraqi Freedom 06–08, serving as the deputy commanding general of Multi-National Forces West and II MEF (Forward) in Al Anbar Province, Iraq.
 In January 2007 Allen was nominated for appointment to the grade of major general.

 In June 2008, Secretary of Defense Robert Gates announced Allen's nomination for promotion to the rank of lieutenant general.

-He served as the deputy commander of the U.S. Central Command from July 15, 2008, until July 18, 2011, at MacDill Air Force Base.
-On June 30, 2010, Allen temporarily commanded Central Command after General David Petraeus left to assume command of the International Security Assistance Force in Afghanistan.
+He served as the deputy commander of the U.S. Central Command from 15 July 2008 until 18 July 2011, at MacDill Air Force Base.
+On 30 June 2010, Allen temporarily commanded Central Command after General David Petraeus left to assume command of the International Security Assistance Force in Afghanistan.
 He served as acting commander until General James Mattis took command on August 11.

-Allen was promoted to general by Chairman of the Joint Chiefs of Staff, Admiral Mike Mullen prior to his assumption of command of ISAF, and U.S. Forces Afghanistan (USFOR-A) on July 18, 2011.
+Allen was promoted to general by Chairman of the Joint Chiefs of Staff, Admiral Mike Mullen prior to his assumption of command of ISAF, and U.S. Forces Afghanistan (USFOR-A) on 18 July 2011.

 Allen's foreign awards include the Mongolian Meritorious Service Medal, First Class; the Polish Army Medal in Gold; the Taiwan Order of the Resplendent Banner; the French Legion of Honor; the Order of Merit of the Italian Republic; Honorary Officer of the Order of Australia; and the Ghazi Mir Bacha Khan Medal.

-On March 6, 2012, he received the Polish Afghanistan Star Medal from Polish President, Bronisław Komorowski.
+On 6 March 2012, he received the Polish Afghanistan Star Medal from Polish President, Bronisław Komorowski.

-On April 20, 2012, he received another Polish award, the Commander's Cross of the Order of Merit of the Republic of Poland.
+On 20 April 2012, he received another Polish award, the Commander's Cross of the Order of Merit of the Republic of Poland.

 In November 2012, he was investigated along with Jill Kelley.
 In response to the investigation, Secretary Panetta suspended his confirmation hearing for commander of EUCOM and requested the U.S. Congress to speed the confirmation of General Joseph F. Dunford, Jr. to command of forces in Afghanistan.
-On January 22, 2013, Allen was cleared in a misconduct inquiry.
+On 22 January 2013, Allen was cleared in a misconduct inquiry.

-On February 10, 2013, Allen relinquished command of the International Security Assistance Force and U.S. Forces Afghanistan (USFOR-A) to General Dunford.
+On 10 February 2013, Allen relinquished command of the International Security Assistance Force and U.S. Forces Afghanistan (USFOR-A) to General Dunford.

-On February 19, 2013, U.S. President Obama accepted Allen's request to retire from the military as his wife fell seriously ill.
+On 19 February 2013, U.S. President Obama accepted Allen's request to retire from the military as his wife fell seriously ill.

-On April 29, 2013, Allen's retirement ceremony was held at the United States Naval Academy.
+On 29 April 2013, Allen's retirement ceremony was held at the United States Naval Academy.